 Meeting times are variable.

-Note: I have no space for additional bootcamp/workshop clients currently; the next opening will be in March 2020; let me know if you would like to reserve space in advance.
+Note: I have no space for additional bootcamp/workshop clients currently; the next opening will probably be in May 2020; let me know if you would like to be added to the wait-list, and I’ll notify you when a space becomes available.

 David F. Shultz (MA, BEd, OCT) writes and edits speculative fiction from Toronto, ON, where he also runs the 600-member Toronto Science Fiction and Fantasy Writers group and is lead editor for the TDotSpec Inc, where he has overseen the production of five Amazon #1 best-selling anthologies.
 His over-fifty published works are featured or forthcoming through publications such as Abyss & Apex, Third Flatiron, and Diabolical Plots.
 More information can be found at www.davidfshultz.com/about.